 Bankruptcy can be an awful situation to find yourself in.
-When a person is made bankrupt most of their assets including their home vests in the official receiver who often appoint a trustee in bankruptcy to then investigate
+When a person is made bankrupt most of their assets including their home vests in the official receiver, who often appoints a trustee in bankruptcy to then investigate the bankrupt’s affairs.

-the bankrupt’s affairs and the trustee and his solicitor will look to sell the bankrupt’s home and his other assets to pay all of the debts and expenses of the bankruptcy.
-This process is expensive often resulting in the family home being sold to pay off the trustee and his solicitors’ costs irrespective of whether the creditors will eventually be paid.
+The trustee and his solicitor will look to sell the bankrupt’s home and his other assets to pay all of the debts and expenses of the bankruptcy.
+This process is expensive, often resulting in the family home being sold to pay off the trustee and his solicitors’ costs irrespective of whether the creditors will eventually be paid.

 The problem with an IVA is that if you do not comply with its terms then the supervisor of the IVA is bound to act in the creditors interests and bankrupt you.
-The other two disadvantages are that your name appears on a register of IVAs and the IVA usually lasts for five years with the family home being revalued at the end of the process to see as to whether any surplus equity can be paid to the creditors.
+Other disadvantages include your name appearing on a register of IVA’s, with the IVA lasting for five years and the family home being revalued at the end of the process to see as to whether any surplus equity can be paid to the creditors.